pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/README.md

 - ### BC 3:
   - Caterpie: If you have 21 HA's left (only used 2 on metapod) HA x3 (+tackle)
   - Otherwise, Leer + HA x2 (+tackle)
-- Heal to 27+ hp in the gatehouse unless you're 15-17/32 (toss the extra ball if you have it)
+- Heal to 27+ hp in the gatehouse unless you're 15-17/32
+  - 15-17 HP, Potion turn 1 on Sandshrew

 ## Brock's Gym
 - Walk into Brock's gym and fight the optional trainer